f5devcentral/f5xc-emea-workshop/docs/class4/module2/lab2/lab2.rst

   * Name: ``github-sentence``
   * Code base: ``Github Integration``
-  * Github UserName: ``please check the "internal" tab in UDF deployment for the username``
+  * Github UserName: ``please check the "internal" tab in the UDF deployment for the username``
-  * GitHub Personal Access Token: ``please check the "internal" tab in UDF deployment for the token``
+  * GitHub Personal Access Token: ``please check the "internal" tab in the UDF deployment for the token``

 .. image:: ../pictures/code-base-integration-username.png